Payne-Philippin's overdetermined problems on compact surfaces: Introduction

 they established \begin{thm}[\cite{LS25}*{Theorem 2.3 and Corollary 2.4}] Let $\Omega$ be a connected compact surface with $C^2$ boundary.
 Assume that the Gaussian curvature $K_\Omega>0$ and $\psi\le 0$.
 If the overdetermined problem \eqref{eq-s1}, \eqref{eq-s2} and \eqref{eq-s3} with $\sigma=\sigma_1$ admits a nontrivial solution, then $\Omega$ is flat and $\partial\Omega$ is the disjoint union of geodesics and geodesic circles of radius $1/\sigma_1$.
 In particular, if $\Omega$ is simply connected, then $\Omega$ is a flat disk. \end{thm}

-In this paper, we study above overdetermined Steklov problem for arbitrary compact Riemannian surfaces, dropping both the simply connected condition in Theorem \ref{thm:PP1} and the restrictions on $K_\Omega$ and $\psi$ in Theorem \ref{thm:LS}.
+We study above overdetermined problem for arbitrary compact Riemannian surfaces, dropping both the simply connected condition in Theorem~\ref{thm:PP1} and the restrictions on $K_\Omega$ and $\psi$ in Theorem~\ref{thm:LS}.
+Due to the examples constructed by Alessandrini and Magnanini \cite{AM94}*{Theorem 1.2}, a complete classification of solvable surfaces seems elusive; therefore, we focus on the case $\sigma=\sigma_1$, and provide a further discussion for general $\sigma$.

-For convenience, throughout this paper, all the surfaces (or domains) are assumed to be orientable with smooth boundary.
+For convenience, throughout this paper, all the surfaces (or domains) and there boundaries are assumed to be smooth.
 We introduce some definitions and notations.

-\begin{defn} A surface (or a domain) $\Omega$ is called \emph{solvable} for certain overdetermined problem if it admits a (non-trivial) solution of this overdetermined problem.
+\begin{defn} A surface (or a domain) $\Omega$ is called \emph{solvable} for an overdetermined problem if it admits a nontrivial solution of this overdetermined problem.
 Otherwise, we say that $\Omega$ is \emph{unsolvable} for this overdetermined problem. \end{defn}